xavier-tobin/PatternAnnotatedString/README.md

 The library has a very simple API and in most cases you can generate a styled `AnnotatedString` with just a few lines of code.
 All you have to do is:

-1. Create PatternAnnotation/s that map patterns to text styles:
+1. Create a PatternAnnotation, which maps a given pattern to some text styles:
     ```kotlin
     val italicsMarkdown = basicPatternAnnotation(
         pattern = "_.*?_",